 "The vulnerability for a relapse was always present even though the outward signs are not always visible or apparent.
 Moreover, a person who has such a disability may break down at any time without there being any indications or warning signs."

 In Bergeron v.
 The Queen, another claimant with a psychiatric history was also denied the DTC because he did not meet the narrow and technical interpretation of the legislation by CRA.
 Judge Lucie Lamarre allowed the appeal because of the risk of a relapse.
 "It is true," she stated the following in her ruling:

 "… at certain times, the Appellant regains a certain psychological balance… He can do odd jobs around the house or even play on the computer.
 But the evidence is sufficient to say that this balance is fragile and that the possibilities for relapse into a psychotic state are always there.
 Moreover, in the event of doubt, the courts have agreed to grant the benefit of the doubt to the taxpayer."

-Although the requirement for the DTC for people markedly restricted in mental functions in 1999 included continuous supervision and inability to look after personal care, In Buchanan v.
-The Queen, Judge Diane Campbell disagreed.
-She concluded that the Appellant's bipolar disorder was severe enough to allow the credit, providing the following explanation:
+The requirement for the DTC for people markedly restricted in mental functions in 1999 was the inability to manage personal affairs and care without supervision.
+Judge Diane Campbell disagreed.
+In Buchanan v.
+The Queen, she concluded that the Appellant's bipolar disorder was severe enough to allow the credit, providing the following explanation: